zapal-tech/matrix-stack/README.md

 ## Other resources

  * This was originally based on https://github.com/element-hq/synapse/tree/master/contrib/docker_compose_workers
- * Other guides for MAS and Element Call (without docker-compose) at:
+ * Other guides for MAS and Element Call from Sebastian Späth at:
    * https://sspaeth.de/2024/08/matrix-server-with-nextcloud-login/
    * https://sspaeth.de/2024/11/sfu/
  * https://cyberhost.uk/element-matrix-setup/ is a good Matrix 1.0 docker-compose guide too